Child Psychology Certificate

 State Licensing Requirements

 Licensing and/or certification requirements for jobs in certain fields are not the same in every state and may include educational, testing, and/or experiential requirements beyond those offered by your Penn Foster Program.
-You should contact the state professional licensing board or similar regulatory body in the state(s) where you plan to work to determine their requirements before enrolling in your Program.
-Please click here for contact information for state licensing/regulatory boards and certain industry licensing information.
+You should contact the state professional licensing board or similar regulatory body in the state(s) where you plan to work to determine their requirements before enrolling in your program.
+See the State Licensing page for contact information for state licensing/regulatory boards and certain industry licensing information.

 Child Psychology Student Success Stories